Paula Ormaechea

 Paula Ormaechea ([ˈpawla oɾmaeˈtʃea]; born 28 September 1992) is an Argentine tennis player based in Italy.
-She has won 16 singles and nine doubles titles on the ITF Circuit.
+She has won sixteen singles and nine doubles titles on the ITF Circuit.
 On 21 October 2013, she reached a career-high singles ranking of world No. 59.

 Ormaechea has a 21–13 win–loss record, playing for Argentina Fed Cup team.
-She plays in the Italian Tennis Serie A1 (major circuit) in the Tennis Club Rungg of Eppan an der Weinstraße.
+She plays in the Italian Tennis Serie A1 (major circuit) in the Tennis Club Rungg of Eppan an der Weinstraße, in South Tyrol near Bolzano.

 Personal life

 Paula Ormaechea was born 1992 to Mirna and Marcelo Ormaechea.
 She has two sisters, Valentina and Sofía.
 Juan Pablo Guzmán, former ATP tennis player, serves as her coach.
 Ormaechea cites Roger Federer, Serena and Venus Williams as her role models, and also admires Andre Agassi and Pete Sampras.

 Career review

 Junior career

 Ormaechea entered professional junior tournaments in 2006.
-She defeated Kristina Mladenovic in the semifinals of the Banana Bowl, but lost to Ana Bogdan in the finals 6–2 6–4.
-Ormaechea won her next title at Uruguay Bowl in March 2009.
-She also played at the 2009 French Open and US Open, but fell to Bianca Botto and Richèl Hogenkamp in the first round, respectively.
-She also won four doubles events, her last junior doubles title came at Canadian Open championship in September 2009.
+She defeated Kristina Mladenovic in the semifinals of the Banana Bowl, but lost to Ana Bogdan in the final.
+Ormaechea won her next title at the Uruguay Bowl in March 2009.
+She also played at the French Open and US Open, but fell to Bianca Botto and Richèl Hogenkamp in the first round, respectively.
+In addition, she won four doubles events, her last junior doubles title came at Canadian Open championship in September 2009.